madslaz/Burp_Suite_Certified_Practitioner/Java.md

  * When you see a method called directly on a ClassName, it means the method is a static method (for example `ClassName.Method()`).
 Static methods belong to the class itself, not to a specific object created from that class, You don't need to create an object (`new ClassName()`) to call a static method.
 Think of it like a shared utility function that anyone can use directly through the class's name.
  * Let's take a look at a heavily obfuscated method chain: `C7V1.LB(getClass().getName());`. `C7V1` is an obfuscated class name, while `.LB(...)` is a static method that belongs to the `C7V1` class. `.getClass().getName()` is the argument being passed to `C7V1.LB()`.
 Let's break it down: `getClass()` is a method that every Java object inherits from the universal `Object` class.
 When you call `getClass() ` (from inside `onCreate()`, it returns a `Class` object that represents the class of the current object. `.getName()` is a method called on the `Class` object (the one returned by `getClass()`).
 It returns the fully qualified name of that class as a String.
     * So overall, it's calling a static method `LB` on the `C7V1` class, and it's passing the result of calling `getName()` on the object returned by `getClass()` as an argument.
 This is a common pattern for logging or tracking which class's lifecycle method is currently executing.
+ * You can only use the (.) dot operator to call a method on an object.

 ### Catch-all
 * **Singleton**: Singleton is a design pattern in programming that ensures a class has only one instance (one object) throughout the entire application's lifetime.
 It provides a global point of access to that single instance.